publiccodenet/about/activities/staff-management/remote-working.md

 3. To best support people away from the Amsterdam office for important meetings or events, we'll:

-* map out what they'll need at the meeting or event.
+* map out what they'll need at the meeting or event,
-* make sure people in Amsterdam and abroad start working together early enough so we're prepared for the meeting (including contingency).
+* make sure people in Amsterdam and abroad start working together early enough so we're prepared for the meeting (including contingency),
 * schedule a retro after each important meeting or event so we can improve the planning and remote collaboration.